Healthy Recipes Blog

 For the Meatballs:

-Honey: Just 2 tablespoons for the entire recipe.
-You could also use a sugar-free substitute.
+• Honey: 2 tablespoons for the entire recipe.
+You can use a sugar-free substitute.

 Instructions

-• Prepare the sauce.
-Simply mix the sauce ingredients in a medium saucepan and heat them over medium-low heat.
+Mix the glaze ingredients in a medium saucepan and heat them over medium-low heat.

-• Finish the dish.
-Add the meatballs to the sauce and turn to coat.
-Keep cooking until heated through and thickened, about 5 more minutes.
-You can mix in a cornstarch slurry at this point (cornstarch mixed with cold water) to help thicken the sauce.
+Add the meatballs and turn to coat.
+Keep cooking until the meatballs are heated through and the glaze is thickened, about 5 more minutes.
+Serve immediately.

-There's no need for a filler (breadcrumbs) or a binder (eggs).
-The meatballs keep their shape well and if you work them lightly, they'll be nice and light and won't come out too dense.
+There's no need for a filler (breadcrumbs) or binder (eggs).
+The meatballs keep their shape well.
+If you work them lightly, they'll be light and airy and won't come out too dense.

 Can I make these meatballs with jelly?